uriborrajo/HETGEN1000/README.md

 ### 3. COUNT THE READ DATA
+To count the number of READS in a sequence file for a species, UNIX tools can be used.
+The command counts reads from R1 which should be equal to R2 otherwise we will have same total reads of two sequences (see UNPAIRED FASTQ FILES).
+The command divides the output number by 4 to get the number of sequence reads.

 ```
 for i in *_R1_*.fastq.gz; do echo $i; gunzip -c $i | wc -l | awk '{print $1/4}'; done
 ```